 It will take about 15-20 minutes to get to that temperature.

-The color will continue to darken as it gets hotter.
+The color will continue to darken into a caramel color as it gets hotter.
 If it seems like it’s going to boil over, just stir it and it will settle down a bit.
+Just be careful because it’s hot.

-Once you reach 234-degrees, remove the saucepan from the heat and add the butter and vanilla extract, and stir until the butter is melted.
+Once the temperature of the ingredients reach 234-degrees, remove the saucepan from the heat and add the butter and vanilla extract, and stir until the butter is melted.

 Next, add the pecans and stir to coat.
 Be sure to work fairly fast because the candy will begin to harden.